mukeshraeee/mukeshraeee.github.io/_pages/research.md

 author_profile: true
 ---

 My research interests center around the cryosphere in the HKH area.
 My focus is on improving our understanding of snow melt and accumulation in the HKH region.
 Furthermore, I am interested in improving the existing global and regional permafrost maps.
-In addition, I'm interested in understanding how snow affects permafrost dynamics and estimating permafrost deformation with inSAR to understand slow moving landslide.
-I am passionate about spatial analysis and data visualization.
+In addition, I'm interested in understanding how snow affects permafrost dynamics and analyzing surface deformation over permafrost area to extract slow moving landslide.

 I am also passionate about spatial analysis and data visualization.
 I've briefly described my research area below.